chestergarett/momentum-app/README.md

 if you encountered any bugs or UI requests, don't hesitate to raise.

+Functionalities made using vanilla JS, CalendarJS library used for rendering calendar view.

 toggle between calendar view and table view:
 ![image](https://user-images.githubusercontent.com/71489331/130070193-73c0c38c-6330-4d33-ac68-0e4aa68fe82a.png)
 __________________________________________________________________________________________________